What Are Blood Clots?

 The life cycle of a normal blood clot depends on a series of chemical interactions.

 1. Platelets form a plug.
-Tiny bits in your blood called platelets get “turned on” by triggers released when a blood vessel is damaged.
+Platelets get “turned on” by triggers released when a blood vessel is damaged.
 They stick to the walls in the area and each other, changing shape to form a plug that fills in the broken part to stop blood from leaking out.

-When activated, platelets also release chemicals to attract more platelets and other cells, and to set off the next step.
+When activated, platelets also release chemicals to attract more platelets and other cells, setting off the next step.